YottaDB/YDBDoc/ProgGuide/ioproc.rst

 NOWRAP causes YottaDB to require a WRITE ! to terminate the record.
 NOWRAP allows $X to become greater than the device WIDTH for terminals and null devices.

-The combination of STREAM and NOWRAP on disk files allows you to write data of arbitrary length without truncation.
-Without the STREAM option, the WRAP option determines the action taken when the record length exceeds the device WIDTH.
-NOWRAP causes YottaDB to truncate the record, while WRAP causes YottaDB to insert a format control character except for FIXED format.
+For disk files, the combination of STREAM and NOWRAP allows you to write data of arbitrary length without truncation; without the STREAM option, the WRAP option determines the action taken when the record length exceeds the device WIDTH: NOWRAP causes YottaDB to truncate the record, while WRAP causes YottaDB to insert a format control character except for FIXED format.

 NOTE: FIFO, SD and SOCKET devices opened as $PRINCIPAL (at process start-up) default to NOWRAP and for SD and FIFO devices, STREAM.